 Perfect Credit: How to Get the Highest Credit Score

-- The highest possible credit score for the most popular scoring models is 850.
+- The highest possible credit score for the most popular types of scores is 850.

 - Only about 1% of consumers have perfect credit scores.

 What is the highest credit score possible?
-It depends on the credit scoring model.
+It depends on the type of credit score.

-Most credit scores, as measured by the FICO and VantageScore models, range from 300 to 850.
-The highest credit score you can have on either scale is 850.
-That's considered "perfect" credit in the eyes of lenders.
-Some industry-specific scoring models and older models range from 250 to 900.
+The credit scores most of us are familiar with, as measured by FICO and VantageScore, range from 300 to 850.
+A score of 850 is considered perfect credit.
+Some industry-specific credit scores and older credit scores range from 250 to 900.
 But most people mean 850 when they use the term highest credit score or perfect credit score.

 Does Anyone Have a Perfect Credit Score?

-There are people in the U.S. who have perfect credit scores, though they're a fairly small group.
-According to FICO, just 1.6% of the scorable population has a perfect 850 credit score.
-"Scorable" means that you have enough credit history to generate a credit score.
+A small group of people in the U.S. have perfect credit scores.
+According to FICO, fewer than 2% of the scorable population has a perfect 850 credit score.
+Scorable means that you have enough credit history to generate a credit score.

 So what do people with the highest credit score have in common?